alexwlchan/alexwlchan.net/src/_drafts/new-archive.md

 I know exactly what I'm looking for.
 That list is [still there](/all-posts/) for me and anyone else who wants it, but now it's buried a bit deeper because it's not a good starting point.

-A while back, I put little hearts to mark my favourite posts.
+A while back, I started marking certain posts in the list of links.
 This was a half-hearted measure to highlight my favourite posts, but clicking it only took you to a shorter list of mystery text links.
 (I'm also not sure anybody ever realised those hearts were clickable.)